 1988: Ron Kingston invented the wobbling stovepipe baffle, which is still one of the most effective baffle styles to prevent predation by snakes and climbing predators.

-1989: The Mountain Bluebird Trail volunteers built the Centennial Bluebird Trail, which runs 700 miles across Montanaa along Highway 200, from Idaho to North Dakota.
-(Neibuhr).
+1989: The Mountain Bluebird Trail volunteers built the Centennial Bluebird Trail, which runs 700 miles across Montana along Highway 200, from Idaho to North Dakota.
+(Niebuhr).

 1992: Bluebirds Over Georgia was formed, with Frances Sawyer as the first President.